Dealing with Stress and Overwhelm

 The Romans knew, mens sana in corpore sano – a healthy mind lives in a healthy body.

-Regular phyisical exericse and a balanced diet help us relax and counteract stress.
-Talking therapies can help you find ways to better deal with anxiety and update your stress management strategies, as well as gain insight into the behavioural and relational patterns that trigger stress and overwhelm for you.
+Regular physical exericse and a balanced diet help us relax and counteract stress.
+If you find yourself stuck in stress cycles on a trajectory to burnout, and struggle to decide what changes to make, it’s time to update your stress management strategies!
+Come talk to a professional who can assist you in discovering ways to better deal with stress, and help you gain insight into the behavioural and relational patterns that trigger stress and overwhelm for you enabling you to make different choices.

 by Veronika Kloucek, MA MBACP UKCP YAP accr., Integrative Psychotherapist & Counsellor